Best flea treatment for dogs 2024 to prevent and remedy pests

 While they might seem like an annoyance for your pets, fleas can actually have serious health implications for your dog.
 The main symptom of a flea infestation will be itchy, sore skin, but fleas can carry other parasites like tapeworms, cause anemia, or, in rare cases, even carry the plague.

 None of that sounds great, so it’s important to stay on top of your dog’s health.
-The best cure is always prevention, so we’d recommend regular flea prevention treatments — either as a topical treatment or a flea collar.
+The best cure is always prevention, so we’d recommend regular flea prevention treatments — either as a topical treatment or one of the best flea collars.
 You should also be checking your dog’s fur often for signs of infestation.
 You’ll naturally have plenty of chances to look for critters while cleaning your pooch with the best dog shampoo and best dog conditioners.

 We consulted with expert vet Dr. Hannah Godfrey on this guide to the best flea treatment for dogs, reviewing a range of collars, tablets, chews, and spot-ons to make sure you can find the right treatment for your dog.
 And if you have cats in your home too, be sure to check out our best flea treatment for cats guide.